How to Send Email Using Python

-This article provides code snippets to send email through python, the python email package is used in the code example to send an email with python.
+This post provides code snippets to send email through python, the python email package is used in the code example to send an email with python.

 email python